The objective of this experiment is to verify Kirchhoff's rules applied to a two-loop circuit.

 Points b and e are the two junctions in Fig. 1.

 KJR states that the algebraic sum of currents going toward and away from a junction is zero.
 If the currents going to the junction are taken to be positive (+), then the currents going away from the junction will be negative (-).

-The current in branch be is assumed to be I3.
-KJR at junctions e and b may be written as
+The current in branch be is assumed to be I3 going from e to b.
+KJR at Junctions e and b may be written as

 A two-loop circuit has three branches.
 For each branch, the current must be determined; therefore, there are three unknowns.
 Three equations are needed to solve for three unknowns.
 Two KLRs and one KJR will provide the three equations.